 1. Breville Joule Sous Vide

 Keep control of your cooking even when away from the kitchen using the Breville Joule Sous Vide.
 The Joule comes with an app that enables users to control their cooking settings from their smartphone using either Bluetooth or WiFi.
 An Exclusive Visual Doneness feature in the app shows users what their food should look like once it’s done cooking, while also including hundreds of cooking guides and tips from top chefs.
-The slim and compact Joule has a durable stainless steel cap and base for a product that will last years.
-Precise to 0.2°F / 0.1°C, the Joule boasts 1100 watts of power and heats up to 40 liters of water quickly.
+Precise to 0.2 degrees Fahrenheit / 0.1 degrees Celsius, the Joule boasts 1100 watts of power and heats up to 40 liters of water quickly.

 2. Anova Culinary Sous Vide Precision Cooker

 The Anova Culinary Sous Vide Precision Cooker can be controlled manually and through the Anova app to help users get perfectly cooked vegetables, meat, eggs and more.
 Circulate water at a precise temperature for perfectly cooked food with the Anova Culinary Sous Vide Precision Cooker.
 The Anova can fit on any pot or container and with 750 watts of power, it can cook enough food to serve up to four people at once.
 Keep food tender and moist with the Anova, which comes with an app filled with recipes and tips.
-The Anova has recently been redesigned and is now 2” shorter than its predecessor, making it easier to fit the sous vide into kitchen drawers when not in use.
+The Anova has recently been redesigned and is now two inches shorter than its predecessor, making it easier to fit the sous vide into kitchen drawers when not in use.

 Pros: The Anova comes with a Bluetooth-only app to control the sous vide, but unlike the Joule, it also can be controlled manually for those who don’t have smartphones or don’t want to use their phone.

 Cons: Not as powerful as some other options.